 The executive director would be responsible for the enforcement and supervision of the administration of Article 2 and would employ personnel as necessary to implement this article.
-The

-The executive director may select fraternal organizations that conduct millionaire parties and that are not a branch, lodge, or chapter of a national or state organization to audit to ensure that the organizations are in compliance with this act.
+The executive director could select fraternal organizations that conduct millionaire parties and that are not a branch, lodge, or chapter of a national or state organization to audit to ensure that the organizations are in compliance with this act.